Bellavene/findger/README.md

 # Features

   1. Follow selection in Finder.
 Useful with Gallery view mode (Command+4 in Finder).
+  2. Copy / move files through Finder
-  2. Reveals selected file from active Finder window to Ranger.
+  3. Reveals selected file from active Finder window to Ranger.
-  3. Reveals selected files from Ranger in Finder.
+  4. Reveals selected files from Ranger in Finder.
 (Code from Ranger's wiki)
-  4. Toggle synced red tag on selection in Finder and Ranger.
+  5. Toggle synced red tag on selection in Finder and Ranger.
-  5. Toggle instant playback or image preview through mpv.
+  6. Toggle instant playback or image preview through mpv.
-  6. Synced playback of video files (up to 4) through mpv.
+  7. Synced playback of video files (up to 4) through mpv.

 # Installation